 On Twitter, @KaivanShroff has noted that “@MaryLTrump‘s book has already sold more copies in one week than @realDonaldTrump’s ‘Art of the Deal’ sold over 3 decades.”

 If you haven’t read it yet, the book should be easily located on websites that handle new and used books (yes, used copies already are becoming available).
-Too Much and Never Enough is available in hardcover, ebook, audio CD, and audiobook formats, according to Amazon.
+Too Much and Never Enough (paid link) is available in hardcover, ebook, audio CD, and audiobook formats, according to Amazon.

 Recently, I’ve reviewed several new books for Lone Star Literary Life and for this book review blog.
 And I keep looking guiltily at the other books I’ve gathered over the months and years before the pandemic hit.
 I want to be reading them, too.
 Yet, even when much of life is shut down and “house arrest” is beginning to feel “normal,” I still can’t find enough time to go back and read the books I stacked up in preparation for blizzards that never came, beach holidays that never happened, and those lazy, carefree afternoons that are just an urban myth.
 Meanwhile, enticing new books keep appearing in droves.